There are many advantages to choosing Simple Surrogacy as your Surrogacy Agency, and the most important among them is our location in Dallas, Texas.

 - The agreement must contain disclosures to insure full knowledge of medical risks

-Unfortunately for our single clients and non-married or gay couples, the Texas statute does not extend its protection to validating and enforcing your agreements.
+Unfortunately for our single clients and non-married couples, the Texas statute does not extend its protection to validating and enforcing your agreements.
 However, though it does not enforce such agreements, it also does not consider them illegal.
 In these cases, our experienced a associate attorneys will help you navigate the general Texas family laws to help you obtain their full available parental rights to their children through surrogacy.

 Egg Donation Contracts